• Agents

 cursor --version

-2. Enable Workspace Trust
+2. Enable Workspace Trust (THE CRITICAL ONE)

-3. Audit your MCP configuration
+3. Audit your MCP servers right now

 cat ~/.cursor/mcp.json